kermitdafrog8/tde-slackbuilds/README.md

                 creating build directories, ...
 ```
 There is an override in the Misc SlackBuilds for non-trinity source archive URLs.
 Non-trinity builds have been included where a TDE package requires a dependency that is not in Slackware, or where it's an alternative to a TDE package.

+Some SlackBuilds require non-Slackware packages which aren't in the build list.
+These can be added to the build if they are not already installed by downloading the source archives to the 'src' directory.
+They will then be built and installed during the xxx.SlackBuild.
+See the READMEs in Core/tdeedu, Apps/k3b, Apps/klamav, Apps/koffice and Misc/inkscape for details, which can also be viewed while running ./BUILD-TDE.sh.

 ---